 Each client entering the service will be initially assessed by telephone.
 The clinical team will then determine the best mode of treatment delivery for each presenting case that ensures the optimum treatment outcome whilst minimising face to face attendances and so decreasing risk to clients, staff and their families.
 You may therefore be offered telephone, digital or face to face treatment depending on your presenting symptoms and circumstances.
 You may also receive a combination of these approaches.
 We recognise each case is unique and we assess each individual in this way.
 Whilst we recognise the majority of clients would prefer face to face treatment due to the current pandemic, routine face to face appointments cannot resume yet.
 We are ensuring that our clients access the best psychological tools and resources to look after their mental health, especially during this challenging time and to deal with issues like depression, anxiety and trauma.

 Our highly specialist therapists continue to use the most innovative and evidence-based treatments including bespoke CBT interventions and are supported by senior clinical supervisors to provide the best support and care throughout this challenging period.

 If you are invited to attend for face to face appointments guidance regarding safety measures in place will be explained by your clinician during a pre attendance telephone call.

 We have added relevant articles, safety advice and guidelines to our website.
 We have also added Relaxation and EMDR Resourcing Audios which clients can access at any time.
 Please see the client support section on PRRT’s Website.

 As a team, we are excited about future developments and providing remote therapy through different modalities and believe that this will make our service even more accessible and break down any barriers of accessing essential psychological therapies to our client groups.
-We are also looking forward to when we can see our clients face to face again at Maryfield and our satellite clinics.

 As this situation is rapidly evolving, we will keep our website up to date regarding our continued developments.